Mixel-MurP-427/YoutubeSpotifyPlaylists/README.md

 - To edit Youtube playlists, you will need to make a Google Dev project, enable "YouTube Data API v3", create OAuth Client ID credentials (select the "desktop/installed app" type), and save the client secret file inside the "./API_keys" directory of this repository.

 - Create an "./API_keys/key.txt" file and write the filepath to your client secret file on the second line.
-Optional: Put your YouTube Data API v3 key on the first line.
+Optional: Put your general YouTube Data API v3 key on the first line.
 (It won't really do anything, but why not save it?)

-- [Setup your Spotify oauth](https://github.com/spotipy-dev/spotipy/blob/2.22.1/TUTORIAL.md) and save the client secret as "./API_keys/spotipy_creds.json".
-It's contents should look like this:
+- [Setup your Spotify oauth](https://github.com/spotipy-dev/spotipy/blob/2.22.1/TUTORIAL.md) and create a json file at "./API_keys/spotipy_creds.json" to save the credentials from your developer app.
+The file's contents should look like this:

         {"clientId": "abc123efg456abc123efg456abc123efg456", "clientSecret": "abc123efg456abc123efg456abc123efg456"}